kirillvy/react-slots/README.md

   - Documentation
 - 1.0
   - breaking changes
-    - Mandatory pre-indexing with useChildren
+    - Mandatory pre-indexing with useScope
 - 1.1
   - Advanced filtering for conditional slots and non-slotted components.
   - NonSlotted (now FilterSlot) is deprecated